luispinadev/lw-react-dropdown/readme.md

 ### ToDo ###
 - use component composition for options instead of array of strings so custom markup can be used in options list
-- create proppers example folder
+- create proper example folder
 - better example cases in readme